42 Inventions From Apollo Program

 All this by subjecting them to intense temperatures, G-forces, and meticulous electrical and visual inspections.

 And the result?
-Apollo’s program helped in part to quicken the silicon chip revolution at the pace foretold by G. Moore’s famous law about the accelerating speed of computing power.
+Apollo’s program helped, in part, quicken the silicon chip revolution at the pace foretold by G. Moore’s famous law about the accelerating speed of computing power.

 We can only wonder what innovations from the effort to send people to other planets will affect earthlings 50 years after the first Mars walk.